bobthemighty/codefiend-site/content/deploying-lambda-with-esbuild-and-terraform/index.md

 We've created a zip file containing our Lambda file, but we need to deploy it to AWS so we can run it with Lambda.
 We're going to use Terraform to manage the deployments for us.
 The important thing to remember is that in AWS _everything is forbidden by default_.
 Most of the remaining work is configuring permissions to allow Amazon to use our code.

-### Setting up terraform
+### Setting up Terraform

-I'm keeping my terraform scripts in the "/infra" directory of the project.
-The first thing to add is a new file, main.tf that configures terraform to talk to AWS.
+I'm keeping my Terraform scripts in the "/infra" directory of the project.
+The first thing to add is a new file, main.tf that configures Terraform to talk to AWS.

 ```
 terraform {